Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing_blender/windows.rst

    where you can double-click the executable to run Blender.

    There is no installer to place Blender on the menu, but there is also no need for administrator rights.
-   With this option it is possible to have multiple versions of Blender without conflicting, as they are not actually installed on the system.
+   With this option, it is possible to have multiple versions of Blender without conflicting, as they are not actually installed on the system.